tsackton/r-novice/00-before-we-start.Rmd

 # Before we get started

+* Create a new directory to be your 'working directory' for this lesson, anywhere you like on your laptop
 * Start RStudio
-* Create a new directory to be your 'working directory' via Session --> Set Working Directory --> Choose Directory
+* Set the working directory via Session --> Set Working Directory --> Choose Directory
 * Check your working directory using `getwd()`
 * Create a new R script (File --> New File --> R script) and save it in your working directory (e.g. `softwarecarpentry-script.R`)